ART 102: Art History - Western Medieval Art

 Suggested Reading Other Than Required Textbook

-Materials, such as academic articles and primary sources, provided on or linked off course website.
+Materials, such as academic articles and primary sources, provided on or linked off the Learning Management System.

 Examples of Required Writing Assignments

-Write a one page paper (12 point type, double spaced) on an assigned academic article.
+Write a two page paper (12 point type, double spaced) on an assigned academic article.

 Examples of Outside Assignments